jch/github-deprecation/README.md

 ## TODO

-* lazy load requires
-* rename to github-deprecation.
-Note singular spelling to match with ActiveSupport::Deprecation
 * better way to test with octokit
-* pluggable background job backends.
-Would be nice to use Rails Queue API
-* bin/github-access-token prompts for user/pass and returns an access token
 * integrate with haystack
 * smarter search
 * optionally also log the deprecation
-* error handling
 * if issue is already closed, add a comment and re-open it?

-* if we wanted to be fancy
 * calculating an edit-distance probably removes a lot of duplicates
 * test: when title is too long, then what? what about sha-ing the title and prefixing that to the title?